Exposure (close contact) to a person with confirmed or suspected COVID-19 infection

 Do Not go to stores, restaurants, places of worship or other public places.

-Isolation Questions for Your PCP: Home isolation can be complicated.
+Quarantine Questions for Your Doctor: Home quarantine can be complicated.
 A parent may need to return to work.
 Someone in the household may be elderly or have a serious medical problem.
 If you have additional questions, call your doctor during office hours.
 Your doctor is the best resource for up-to-date information on COVID-19.

-Day 15 or Later After Close Contact and No Symptoms - Quarantine Over:
+Day 10 or Later After Close Contact and No Symptoms - Quarantine is Over:

 They should be safe from getting COVID-19.